kyagrd/hs-unification-example/README.md

 substitutions to the rest of the equations. `Unif2` implementation can easily be refactored to abstract the substitution mapping via the state monad.

-# Implementing unification modulo subterm convergent rewriting
+# Unification modulo subterm convergent rewriting

 `Main` module contains an implementation of unification modulo subterm convergent rewriting, which is a Haskell implementation of [SubVariant](http://www.lsv.fr/~ciobaca/subvariant/).